Can Healthcare Staff Work From Home?

 Staff members-especially those who have spent the majority of their careers in the healthcare field-may not be familiar with WFH best practices, etiquette, and policies.
 For example, certain members might not have the technical knowledge to understand not to access ePHI records on a public WiFi network or know the importance of shredding paper PHI at home.

 You’ll want to clearly lay out expectations for your staff when they work remotely.
 Explicitly state what you expect them to do that may differ from what they normally do while working on site.
 For instance, specify which technologies employees can use at home that won’t jeopardize patient information, and prohibit workers from printing any work-related documents at home.
+They can use a form of ediscovery software to access these as and when they need, but they do not need to make copies.
 Additionally, employees should adhere to a media sanitation policy on proper PHI disposal and never copy PHI to any external media.

 The best way to enforce these rules is by establishing and clearly communicating remote and mobile work policies.
 Have remote workers sign an agreement with these rules listed and mandate that they stick to them or face civil and criminal penalties.

 Once you’re sure your technologies and employees fully support your HIPAA compliance, your facility can start implementing work from home for all staff members.

 Work Remotely at Your Own Pace